Belguith-Mohamed/myapp/README.md

 ## Response to questions

+I chosen Laravel framework to work with due to my little experience to work with it in project school recently and due to its performance and support (documentation, communities ...)

 in the file (https://github.com/Belguith-Mohamed/myapp/blob/master/app/Http/Controllers/ApiController.php)
 - for Air Moon long time response and Air Jazz downtime issues I think loading last time stored results is a good option with setting 3 seconds timeout for Air moon (I thnik more than 3 secs will decrease API performance) and I have chosen a 50 API call limits (we can change it as we want)